ralphjsmit/filament/packages/schemas/docs/02-forms/02-text-input.md

 Datalists provide autocomplete options to users when they use a text input.
 However, these are purely recommendations, and the user is still able to type any value into the input.
 If you're looking to strictly limit users to a set of predefined options, check out the [select field](select).

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `datalist()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Autocapitalizing text

 You may allow the text to be [autocapitalized by the browser](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#autocapitalize) using the `autocapitalize()` method: